portworx/px-docs/release-notes/portworx-enterprise.md

 ***NOTE***

 This release comes with an updated kernel driver and thus will require node restarts after an upgrade.
+For Kubernetes clusters, please refer to the Kubernetes [upgrade process](https://docs.portworx.com/scheduler/kubernetes/upgrade.html#upgrading-portworx) to manage the automatic rolling upgrade of the cluster.
 * Handle cases where more than 180 volumes remain attached to a PX node across restarts

 ## 1.3.2